 Pursuing an Accounting Career in Canada

-In Canada, accountants can work in different types of organizations and perform a variety of functions.
+In Canada, accountants can work in different types of organizations and perform many functions.
 Accountants can work in:

 Some of the main functions include: